naterfute/ytdownload/README.md

 # Page_boy

-This branch is used to download youtube videos then send them to a server, or setup a server to setup a web-server and take url requests to download the youtube videos.
+This branch is used to download youtube videos then send them to a server, or setup a server to start a web-server and take url requests to download the youtube videos onto the remote server.